mintlu8/bevy-rectray-ui/book/src/chapter_0.md

     `bevy_aoui` takes care to make sure it will stay compatible with the latest version of bevy.
     We self impose the following feature restrictions:

-  * No shaders, no pbr, no render graph.
+  * No shaders, no render pipelines.
-  * Limited rendering features:
+  * Limited rendering features that can be opt-out:
     * `RenderLayers`, which is needed for clipping.
   * No third party bevy dependencies.